Belt (firearms): External

 Some weapons such as the M134 Minigun and related designs use a hybrid mechanism to strip rounds from disintegrating belts into a linkless feed system or a specialized delinker to allow for more reliable feeding at extreme rates of fire.
 Modern infantry machine guns often have feed systems allowing the use of linked ammunition as well as other forms of feed like from magazines or drums.
-In some instances—like the FN Minimi/M249 SAW and the IMI Negev—the feed system requires no modification to fire with either mechanism.
+In some instances—like the FN Minimi/M249 SAW and the IWI Negev—the feed system requires no modification to fire with either mechanism.
 Other designs—like the Heckler and Koch HK21-based designs or MG34—require the exchange of modular parts to allow belt or alternate feeding.
 Due to the lack of protection provided by the belt, belt-fed infantry weapons typically use a flexible or rigid container to retain the belt on the weapon.
 In some designs—like the MG3—the belt container appears to be a magazine causing some confusion to people unfamiliar with the design.